-George and Jim Kätsepotes, found guilty of having battered a fellow-Greek, George Raflas, were sentenced this morning to pay a fine of \$25 each.
-The row, according to the evidence, be-gan over the collection of a debt, and in the argument the Katsepotes swung a chair on the head of Raflas.

-Mrs. R. A. Flemings informed the
+George and Jim Katsepotes, found guilty of having battered a fellow-Greek, George Raflas, were sentenced this morning to pay a fine of \$25 each.
+The row, according to the evidence, be-gan over the collection of a debt, and in the argument the Katsepotes swung a chair on the beed of Raflas a chair on the head of Radas, Mrs. R. A. Flemings informed the what it cost us. \$10 to \$20 Hats forfries-Johnson fight.
+Jack Johnson is expected here today or bomorrow and may talk over ar-rangements with Berger.